-The course will cover current events in the fields of science that relate to humans on a physiological level.
-It will focus primarily on the human body and its systems.
-It will examine the structure and functions of the body and the mechanism for maintaining homeostasis within it.
-Areas of study will include, but not be limited to: cells, tissues, and the following systems: respiratory, lymphatic endocrine, digestive, urinary, and reproductive.
-Fetal development and embryology will also be covered.
-The content will be centered on the key concepts of development, metabolism, and balance.
-Anatomy and Physiology II will benefit students who took an interest in Anatomy and Physiology I and want to pursue an education in this science field.
+Anatomy & Physiology II is a college-level elective course that will focus primarily on the human body and its systems.
+We will examine the structure and function of the human body and the mechanisms for maintaining homeostasis within it.
+Specifically, we will focus on the special senses, blood, cardiovascular system, respiratory system, digestive system, urinary system, and the male/female reproductive systems.
+There will be various dissections throughout the year.
+Additionally, the course will include current events and case studies in the field of medicine that relate to humans on a physiological level and a job-shadowing opportunity that will give the students real-world experiences.
+Anatomy and Physiology II will benefit students who took an interest in Anatomy and Physiology I and want to pursue an education in this area of science.